c-langford/interplanetary-flirtation-device-2/README.md

 please include my name (Chloê Langford) and my website (https://co-ordinat.es) in the attribution. the file includes the meshes, animations and textures. you can raise an issue in this repository if you'd like to let me know that you've reused the asset - i'd be excited to see any new uses.

-all audio files are creative commons (attribution license):
+all audio files are available under the creative commons attribution license:
 - exotic creature - InspectorJ www.jshaw.co.uk on freesound https://freesound.org/people/InspectorJ/
 - creature voice - InspectorJ www.jshaw.co.uk on freesound https://freesound.org/people/InspectorJ/
 - creature 2 - toolish on freesound https://freesound.org/people/t000lish/sounds/126731/